valory-xyz/autonolas-aip/content/aips/aip-6.md

 # I. Simple Summary

-The purpose of this proposal is to introduce the use of a ***rollup*** - which shall be called Olas Rollup - in order to scale Olas ecosystem and generate additional revenues by capturing fees from the use of the rollup.
+The purpose of this proposal is to discuss choices regarding the potential creation of a ***rollup*** - which shall be called Olas chain - in order to scale Olas ecosystem and generate additional revenues by capturing fees from the use of the rollup.

 # II.
 Abstract

-In [III.
-Motivation](#iii-motivation), we discuss advantages of using a rollup, and provide a detailed discussion of the diverse ways to incorporate a rollup in the Olas ecosystem.
-We compare rollup stacks (optimistic rollups and zk-rollups), then rollup-as-a-service solutions, and the advantages of developing a rollup from scratch, using a rollup framework or a rollup-as-a-service.
-We also discuss possible revenues for the protocol via the rollup and the conditions under which actual revenues would be generated (taking into account the costs of building and running it).
-We end this section with a discussion on the diverse possibilities for gas token definition (ETH, stablecoin, OLAS).
+We discuss the diverse possible routes for this.
+This discussion includes considerations about the choice of stack [mainly Optimism, Arbitrum and Abundance], the choice of rollup-as-a-service, and the choice of the gas token on the rollup [OLAS, stablecoin or ETH].
+Furthermore, we discuss as well the (activity) conditions under which revenues can be generated, taking into account the incurred costs.
+All the discussion is contained in [III.
+Motivation](#iii-motivation).

 # III.
 Motivation